kevinsullivan/cs-dm/notes/15-natural-deduction.rst

 In informal mathematical writing, you would write something like this.

-"We aim to prove that P ∨ Q implies R. We do this by *case analysis*.
-First we consider the case where P is true, and we show that P implies R. Then we consider the case were Q is true, and we show that Q implies R. From the combination of P ∨ Q, P → R, and Q → R, and by application of the natural deduction rule of or elimination, we deduce that R is true in either case, so P ∨ Q → R. QED."
+"We aim to prove if either P ∨ Q is true then R follows.
+We do this by *case analysis*.
+First we consider when P is true.
+For this case, we show that P implies R. Second we consider the case were Q is true.
+For this case, we show if Q is true then R follows.
+So in either case, R follows.
+In a context in which you have proofs of P ∨ Q, P → R, and Q → R, you can thus apply or elimination to introduce a proof of R into the context.

-The proof of an or-eliminating proposition is thus generally by case analysis, where to complete the proof, you have to come up with (rather than just being given) the proofs of P → R and Q → R.

-Think of a proof of P ∨ Q → R as a pair of proofs, of of P → R and one of Q → R. These are the cases you need to prove P ∨ Q → R.  The proof strategy is thus "by case analysis."

 Falsity and Negation